AllanKipchumba/ticketingApp/README.md

 - **NATS Streaming Server**: NATS Streaming Server provides the underlying messaging infrastructure for the stream of events that allow communication between services.

+- **CI/CD with GitHub Actions**: Continuous Integration and Continuous Deployment (CI/CD) operations for this project are managed by GitHub Actions.
+Automated workflows ensure that changes are tested, built, and deployed seamlessly.

 Thank you for your interest in the Ticketing App!
 I hope you find this microservices-based application informative and useful for understanding the architecture and technologies involved.
 If you have any further questions or need assistance, please don't hesitate to reach out.